shenlei149/reading/docs/english/NCE-Key-Structures.md

 * Compare these two sentences:
   * People *are always talking* about 'the problem of youth'.
   * Whenever I meet him, he *always talks* about his personal problems.
-  > The first sentence dscribes something that happens *all the time*; the second sentence describes something that happens *frequently*.
+  > The first sentence describes something that happens *all the time*; the second sentence describes something that happens *frequently*.
 * Compare these two sentences:
-  * It is older peoplle who create it,not *the young* themselves.
+  * It is older people who create it,not *the young* themselves.
   * There is only one difference between an old man and *a young one*.
 * Compare these two sentences:
   * Instead of saying: I would have been very pleased *if anyone regarded me* as a problem.
-  * We can say: I would have been very pleased *to be regarded* as a problm.
+  * We can say: I would have been very pleased *to be regarded* as a problem.
 * Compare these two sentences:
   * Instead of saying: *To be* a problem gives you a certain identity.
   * We can say: *Being* a problem gives you a certain identity.